Particular/docs.particular.net/persistence/selecting.md

 ### Azure

 There are several options available when endpoints are hosted in Microsoft Azure.
-The most commonly used persisters are Azure Storage, Azure CosmosDB and Azure SQL, the fully managed SQL Server solution in Azure.
+The most commonly used persisters are Azure Storage, Azure Cosmos DB and Azure SQL, the fully managed SQL Server solution in Azure.

-One factor in the decision is whether the system is fully platform-as-a-service-enabled and whether it is designed to run fully on Azure in which case, the Azure Storage Table or Azure CosmosDB persistence may be appropriate.
-The choice between Azure Storage Table and Azure CosmosDB boils down to a difference in cost vs capabilities.
+One factor in the decision is whether the system is fully platform-as-a-service-enabled and whether it is designed to run fully on Azure in which case, the Azure Storage Table or Azure Cosmos DB persistence may be appropriate.
+The choice between Azure Storage Table and Azure Cosmos DB boils down to a difference in cost vs capabilities.

 Alternatively, some organizations are more comfortable managing SQL Server and may choose an infrastructure-as-a-service solution (using the SQL persister with SQL Server on a Virtual Machine).